Rashaad10/DocChain/README.md

 ## dotenv

-Create a .env file and put yout private key of the metamask account
+Create a .env file and put your private key of the metamask account
 ```bash
 PRIVATE_KEY={@your private key}
 ```